SnakeCodinx/Beautiful-Butterfly-Using-Python-Turtle/README.md

 # Beautiful Butterfly Using Python Turtle
-This repository contains a Python script that uses the Turtle graphics module to draw a beautiful butterfly.

-# Description

 This project uses Python's built-in Turtle module to create a stunning butterfly design.
 The script uses a combination of loops, functions, and Turtle's drawing functions to create the intricate patterns and colors of the butterfly's wings.

+# Tutorial is available on youtube channel
+click on the link to see :- ([Open in Youtube](https://youtu.be/08rlPhbpavU))

 # Screenshots

 Beautiful Butterfly
 ![screenshot](Screenshot1.png)

-# Tutorial is available on youtube channel
-click on the link to see :- ([Open in Youtube](https://youtu.be/08rlPhbpavU))

 # Features